stutxo/nostr_tx_bot/README.md

-# nostr_txid_bot
+# nostr_tx_bot

-## nostr bot that relays bitcoin txid's to the mempool.
+## nostr bot that relays raw bitcoin transactions to the mempool.

 WORK IN PRORESS

-Send an encrypted direct message to txid_bot using your favourite nostr client, containing !txid followed by a bitcoin txid and the bot will forward the request to the mempool
+Send an encrypted direct message to tx_bot using your favourite nostr client, containing !tx followed by a raw bitcoin transaction and the bot will forward the request to the mempool

 current capability - connects to a local nostr relay, waits for a private direct message and prints the message to the console